Cubs' Arrieta likely to miss final regular-season start | NorfolkNews.ca

-CHICAGO — Jake Arrieta will likely miss his final regular-season start for the Chicago Cubs.
+CHICAGO — Jake Arrieta will likely miss his final regular-season start for the Chicago Cubs to rest before the playoffs.

-Arrieta and manager Joe Maddon say he will probably skip his turn for the defending World Series champions when they wrap up the regular season against Cincinnati on Sunday.
+Arrieta and manager Joe Maddon said he will probably skip his turn for the defending World Series champions when they wrap up the regular season against Cincinnati on Sunday.

 The Cubs clinched their second straight NL Central title this week and are eyeing another deep run after winning the World Series for the first time since 1908 last year.

-Arrieta would likely pitch Game 3 of the NLDS against Washington at Wrigley Field.
+Arrieta (14-10, 3.53 ERA) would likely pitch Game 3 of the NL Division Series against Washington at Wrigley Field.
+He had been on a tear before the injury, with a 6-1 record and 1.59 ERA in his first nine starts following the All-Star break.

+"A real healthy Jake pitching like he can is very important to us," Maddon said.
+"There's no question about that.
+Moving forward right now, that was a significant injury.
+We're trying to get him back to being more normal Jake.
+He can be very large for us in that next series coming up."

 More AP baseball: https://apnews.com/tag/MLBbaseball